JmKopecky/AlliedKingdoms/plan.md

 # Wars & Raiding
 * Kingdoms must be able to opt out of wars and raiding.
 This means they cannot attack others but they cannot be attacked.
+* The only way to bypass claims is to use special items

 # Needed commands